Last revised: December 29, 2022

 This race peaked during the 1990s with the release of the SD90MAC and General Electric's AC6000CW.
 While GE's model sold more units than EMD's both were plagued with reliability issues which essentially ended the race between the two companies.

 Additionally, railroads discovered that extremely powerful locomotives wasn't necessarily a good thing and to date, the generally accepted horsepower is somewhere between 4,000 to 4,500.

 The "MAC" designation of the SD80 means two different things.
 The "M" regards the locomotive as featuring the now standard wide, "safety" cab that has been a common feature on motive power since the FRA mandates its use in the early 1990s.

-Also, the "AC" refers to the model featuring an alternator for increased tractive, in this case EMD's model TA22CA8.
+The "AC" refers to the model featuring an alternator for increased tractive.
 Up to that time the SD80MAC offered some of the highest tractive efforts of any locomotive the company had produced; 185,000 pounds starting and 137,000 pounds continuous.

 Interestingly, the Chicago & North Western was interested in purchasing new SD80MACs to further update its motive power fleet but was acquired by Union Pacific before being able to do so and its order was canceled.